myersm0/tei-littre/src/README.md

 | Starts with proverb marker (`Prov.`, `Proverbe`, `Proverbialement`) | Proverb | 0.9 |
 | Starts with register label (large pattern: `Populaire`, `Familièrement`, `Vulgairement`, `Par extension`, `Néologisme`, `Vieux`, etc.) | RegisterLabel | 0.85 |
 | Starts with voice/grammatical transition (`V. n`, `V. a`, `V. réfl`, `Se conjugue`, `Absolument`, `Substantivement`, `Au pluriel`, etc.) | VoiceTransition | 0.85 |

+These heuristic patterns are only reached if no deterministic rule fired.
+In particular, text wrapped in `<nature>` will have already been classified as NatureLabel by the deterministic tier, so it never reaches these patterns.
 | Contains `<a ref=` (raw) and matches cross-ref heuristic (`Il est`/`C'est`/`On dit`/`Se dit` + short gap + `<a ref=`) | CrossReference | 0.8 |
 | Starts with definition-like phrase (`Se dit`, `Terme de`, `Celui qui`, `Action de`, `Nom donné`, etc.) | Elaboration | 0.75 |
 | Starts with `Fig.` | Figurative | 0.9 |